Xilinx/Vitis_Libraries/vision/README.md

 The OpenCV includes and libs will be in the *install* directory

-##### Vitis HLS flow
+##### Vitis HLS™ flow

 L1 functions are targeted for Vitis HLS flow, where C-Simulation, Synthesis, Co-Simulation and RTL implementation can be performed.
 Vitis and OpenCV-4.4.0 x86 version libs need to be installed before hand.
 Rest of the prerequisites are optional to use this flow.

-Please refer to L1 readme on how to setup the environment and run the functions
+Please refer to [L1 readme](https://github.com/Xilinx/Vitis_Libraries/blob/master/vision/L1/README.md) on how to setup the environment and run the functions.

 ##### Vitis Flow